-We work with another archery or rifle elk out tter that specializes in big bulls.
+We work with another archery or rifle elk outfitter that specializes in big bulls.

 He typically hunts units 5A, 5B North, 5B South, 6, 1 and 27.
-Hunts are 7 days guided 1×1 for $6,450 with lodge accommodations.
+Archery hunts are 7 days and rifle hunts are 6 days, both guided 1×1 for $6,500 with lodge accommodations.
 Extra days can be added if necessary.
 Success is typically very high on bulls in the 320 to 390 class depending on the unit.

 Arizona drawing odds can be hit or miss since they use the bonus point system, but normally you can draw in Unit 5 with about 6 to 9 points, where as in Units 1 and 27 the average is more like 8 to 12 for archery and 15 to 20 for rifle.

-Season starts about September 9 and draw deadline is late January and the out tter will assist you in the draw.
+Season starts about September 9 and draw deadline is late January and the outfitter will assist you in the draw.
 Hunters are picked up in Tucson.
 Hunt EKB404.
 EKB404 Hunt Photos.

 This premier outfitter has 4,000 continuous acres under high fence located in the beautiful mountains of southeastern Idaho.
 Your hunt will take place at 6,500 foot elevation in elk country with diverse habitat consisting of pine and aspen forests making for challenging and exciting stalks.
-A premium brand new private lodge is scheduled to be ready for the 2017 season to provide a comfortable night’s stay after the days hunt.
+A premium brand new private lodge had just been completed for the 2017 season to provide a comfortable night’s stay after the days hunt.
 Enjoy home cooked meals during your entire hunt.
 Hunts are conducted using the side by side all terrain vehicles.

 4 day trip is priced at $6,900 and includes a bull gross scoring 300 to 340 inches, 3 days of hunting guided 1×1, lodging, meals, field dressing, trophy preparation, tag and license.
 Idaho sales tax of 6 percent is not included.
 These are beautiful bulls that will make great mounts and can be upgraded for the following prices;